syntax-syndicate/codegate-docs/STYLE-GUIDE.md

 ### Products/brands

+**aider** - an open source AI pair programmer in your terminal.
+It's written lowercase unless it starts a sentence.

 **Continue** - an open source AI coding assistant for IDEs that connects to many model providers.
 It's written as just "Continue" (not "Continue.dev", which is their website).